brunomaga/brunomaga.github.io/index.md

         <td> <b> Research Engineer at Blue Brain Project, EPFL, Switzerland </b> </td>
       </tr>
       <tr> <td/> <td>
-Aiming at scaling up the largest ever digital reconstruction of a detailed neocortex, I designed and developed several algorithms for efficient computation and storage via parallel/distributed volumetric spatial decomposition, load balancing, spatial indexing, sorting, I/O, sparse matrix transpose, and graph navigation;
+Aiming at scaling up the largest ever digital reconstruction of a detailed neocortex, I designed and developed several algorithms for efficient computation and storage on supercomputers.
+To name a few, parallel/distributed volumetric spatial decomposition, load balancing, spatial indexing, sorting, I/O, sparse matrix transpose, and graph navigation;
       </td> </tr>
       <tr> <td/> <td>
-My work led to the first ever reconstruction of a digital model of such detail and at the scale of the mouse brain (80M neurons) and the underlying technology supporting the lab's landmark <a href="http://www.cell.com/abstract/S0092-8674(15)01191-5">Cell paper</a>;
+My work led to the first ever digital reconstruction of detailed brain model at the scale of the mouse brain (80M neurons), and is the underlying technology supporting the lab's landmark <a href="http://www.cell.com/abstract/S0092-8674(15)01191-5">Cell paper</a>;
       </td> </tr>

       <tr>
         <td style="min-width:70px"> 2009-11 </td>
-        <td> <b> Junior IT architect at the Noble Group, London, UK </b> </td>
+        <td> <b> Junior IT architect, Noble Group, London, UK </b> </td>
       </tr>
       <tr> <td/> <td>
 As part of an international traineeship, I did three rotational placements on different headquarters where I performed the following duties: